-We returned to the ship in time for lunch and our departure on our exploration of the European waterways.
+We returned to the ship for lunch and our departure on the European waterways.

 I hadn't expected to see any traditional windmills on our voyage, but there were a couple.
-These were created to pump water rather than grind grain and most have been replaced with more modern pumps.
+They pump water rather than grind grain and most have been replaced with modern pumps.

 The Dutch countryside was more beautiful than I thought a flat-as-a-pancake landscape could be.
 Even this below-sea-level waterway was higher than the adjacent land.

 The canal was crowded with freighters and the occasional cruise ship.

 Except when passing each other, the ships kept to the middle of the canal, only moving over to prevent collisions.
 I expect that has something to do with the effects of the wake on the canal banks.

 Several of us spent a significant amount of time on the upper deck watching the scenery go by although it was cold and windy.
 This was the only windy day that I recall.
 All those windmills rely on something!

 We raced stalking rain clouds.
 They made interesting contrasts of sun and shadow.

 I discovered that the wind was less on the prow of the ship than on the sun deck and decamped for a more sheltered location.

 Another windmill with a drainage ditch.
 These mini-canals had sluices to manage the water flow.